-(a) The billing, invoicing and payment of charges under this Agreement shall be as specified in this Article 9, Schedule O to this Agreement and Section 11.13 of the CAISO Tariff.
-CAISO shall not modify any provision of Section 41 of the CAISO Tariff or Section 11.13 as they apply to this Agreement without Owner’s consent, provided that Owner’s consent shall not be required for a change of allocations of RMR costs among market participants under the CAISO Tariff.
-Notwithstanding anything in this Agreement to the contrary, invoices either due or from the RMR Owner or Responsible Utility for an amount less than $10.00 will be adjusted to $0.00 and no amounts will be due to or from that RMR Owner or Responsible Utility for that invoice.
+(a) The settlement and payment of payments and charges under the CAISO Tariff and this Agreement shall be as provided in Section 11 of the CAISO Tariff, including Section 11.13 of the CAISO Tariff and Section 41 of the CAISO Tariff.
+CAISO shall not modify any provision of Section 41 or Section 11.13 of the CAISO Tariff as they apply to this Agreement without Owner’s consent, provided that Owner’s consent shall not be required for a change of allocations of RMR costs among market participants under the CAISO Tariff.

-(b) Owner will submit to CAISO RMR Invoices for each Month during the term of this Agreement, which are defined in this Section 9.1(b) as follows: (i) Estimated RMR Invoice; (ii) Revised Estimated RMR Invoice; (iii) Adjusted RMR Invoice; and (iv) Revised Adjusted RMR Invoice.
-In the event there are no revisions to the Estimated RMR Invoice or the Adjusted RMR Invoice, Owner shall submit an e-mail to CAISO with a copy to the Responsible Utility indicating that the Estimated RMR Invoice or the Adjusted RMR Invoice shall be deemed to be the Revised Estimated RMR Invoice or the Revised Adjusted RMR Invoice.Note to Stakeholders: The CAISO developed a stream-lined limited invoicing process for any amounts that require this process.
+(b) For any other charges payable by CAISO to Owner pursuant to this Agreement, and not recovered through Section 11.13 of the CAISO Tariff, Owner will submit such charges and to CAISO RMR Invoices for each Month during the term of this Agreement.,.

+Note to Stakeholders: The CAISO developed a stream-lined limited invoicing process for any amounts that require this process.
 Examples may include: costs associated with synchronous condensers, Schedule E charges, etc.